itscodenation/flw1-rps-20-21-starter/INSTRUCTIONS.md

 | 3 |[Rock-Paper-Scissors](https://scriptedcurriculum.github.io/advanced_rockpaperscissors_solution/)|[Planning Document](https://docs.google.com/document/d/1dddAl5l-A1l0gA-oGxpcCFmlxRJzB7il39QEqmAm2Bs/edit)|[Rubric](https://docs.google.com/document/d/1BlL6dLk1Yzt_QB9pKoHh9si7VRjGPXwAc5NuZP_y0DU/edit)|

 ## Overview:
 In this project you will create a Rock, Paper, Scissors game!
-Using HTML, CSS, JQuery, and Javascrip you will create a fully functioning game that will take user input, genearate a computer choice and display the winner to the screen.
+Using HTML, CSS, JQuery, and Javascript you will create a fully functioning game that will take user input, genearate a computer choice and display the winner to the screen.
 You will have three class session to complete this poject.

 ## Functionality:
 * Must allow user to pick a choice